Who is eligible to register for the GVSLL 2018 Spring Season?

 I am a returning player who has moved outside the boundaries.
 Can I register?

 If a player has moved outside GVSLL boundaries, yet has a history of continuous play with the GVSLL during the regular season (not Fall Ball), the player is still eligible to play in this league on a waiver.
 Be sure to let us know if you move outside our boundaries so we can request a waiver for you.
-If you have any questions about eligibility, contact the
+If you have any question about eligibility, contact the Player Agent.

 I don't live within the boundaries, but played Fall Ball.
 Can I register?